fsprojects/FAKE/help/markdown/contributing.md

  - For compatibility reasons (migration from legacy).
 We assume the user doesn't open the global `Fake` namespace.

    -> This means we don't add anything in there in the new API.
  - Old APIs are marked as Obsolete with a link (hint) to the new API location.
+We use codes to make explicit
+    - FAKE0001 for moving part from one Module to another
+    - FAKE0002 for removed API we don't know who is using it and how => please open an issue if you use it
+    - FAKE0003 for API that is no more accessible (basically became internal) => please open an issue if you use it
  - Operators are opened seperatly with a separate `Operators` module
  - We avoid the `Helpers` suffix (because we now expect users to write `<module>.<function>`)